-The operation of the blood pumps used as (left) ventricular assist devices or Total Artificial Hearts (TAHs) substantially relies on feedback control of their impeller's speed and/or position.
-For the novel implantable TAH ShuttlePump, this is especially the case due to its operating principle, which requires synchronized linear-rotary position control of its specially-shaped piston.
-The control system designed in this paper on a detailed electromagnetic model of the Linear-Rotary Actuator (LiRA), and subsequently implemented in a hardware demonstrator system is suitable to operate the ShuttlePump.
+The operation of the blood pumps used as (left) ventricular assist devices or TAHs substantially relies on feedback control of their impeller's speed and/or position.
+For the novel implantable TAH ShuttlePump, this is especially the case due to its operating principle, which requires synchronized linearrotary position control of its specially shaped piston.
+The control system designed in this article on a detailed electromagnetic model of the LiRA, and subsequently implemented in a hardware demonstrator system is suitable to operate the ShuttlePump.
 The experimental results demonstrate that the specified linear-rotary motion profile can be tracked with an accuracy below 1 mm and 5° up until 5 Hz of operation under the heavy axial load disturbance (45 N peak) introduced by the required hydraulic forces for pumping operation.
 The complete drive system can hence be reliably used in further experiments in vitro (i.e., with a dedicated hydraulic test bench) and in vivo (i.e., with implantation in animal models) to validate the predicted fluid-dynamic and clinical characteristics of the blood pump.

-VIII.
 APPENDIX

-This Appendix complements the paper with additional information on the realized LiRA and linear-rotary position sensors.
+This appendix complements the article with additional information on the realized LiRA and linear-rotary position sensors.